Kašina

-The first mention of Kašina is dated to 1217 in the charter of King Andrew II.
+The first mention of Kašina dates to 1217 in the charter of King Andrew II.
 The church in Kašina was badly damaged in the 1880 Zagreb earthquake.
 The settlement lies on a Medvednica fault and was also near the epicenter of the 2020 Zagreb earthquake.

+Demographics

+According to the 2021 census, its population was 1,402.
+According to the 2011 census, it had 1,548 inhabitants.